Fabulously-Optimized/fabulously-optimized/CODE-OF-CONDUCT.md

 ## DO NOT

-* Use issues for generic questions, do that in Discord or Curseforge instead
+* Use issues for generic questions, do that in Discord or CurseForge instead
 * Report issues or questions regarding hacked clients or piracy
 * Pull request any modpack structure changes directly (e.g. adding new mods), discuss those in an issue instead
 * Disrespect anyone